libmapper/libmapper/doc/integration_examples/mediapipe_integration.md

 ### Running Godot Pong

-The result of `./umapper -a` while the godot scene (as well as the mediapipe script) is running is again as follows:
+The result of `./umapper -a` while the godot scene (as well as the MediaPipe script) is running is again as follows:

 ```bash
 Devices: